Menu

 M. Kat Anderson’s Tending the Wild: Native American Knowledge and the Management of California’s Natural Resources (Berkeley: University of California Press, 2005) is a good survey of the topic by one of its pioneers, and the rich bibliography will lead readers even deeper.

-RAINBOW!
+Rainbow!
 A HISTORY OF THE ROSE IN CALIFORNIA

 This early history of the rose in California by Darrell g.h.
 Schramm is an essential reference.
 Native species, varieties introduced by the Spanish colonizers and subsequent settlers, roses arising in California, and a chronological history of California rose nurseries are some highlights.
 Rose rustlers will appreciate the lists of introductions and lost roses at the end.
 No footnotes but the bibliography is extensive.